- Windows 10 gives you a range of customization options for your mouse, but that’s pointless if settings keep changing out of the blue.

 - Click on Troubleshoot.

-- Run the troubleshooter and after check if the problem was solved.
+- Run the troubleshooter and check if the problem was solved.

 2. Update the mouse drivers

-- In the Search box type Device Manager.
-Click on it.
+- In the Search box, type Device Manager and click on the app.

 - From the list, click on Mice and other pointing devices.

 - Right-click on the mouse driver and hit Update Driver.